 Firefighters often wrap important structures well before a fire approaches, which gives them time to be thorough.
 This same principle applies to your home.
 Rushing the process isn’t an option when your goal is to create a seamless barrier against embers and radiant heat.
 A methodical, well-planned installation ensures every vulnerable point is covered correctly.

-How Your Home’s Size and Design Affect Timing
+Does Your Home’s Size Affect Installation Time?

 The size and complexity of your home are the biggest factors in the installation timeline.
 A large, two-story house will naturally take longer to wrap than a small, single-story bungalow.
 But it’s not just about square footage.
 Complex architectural features add significant time to the process.